cjungmann/pwb/README.md

   `MAN_KEEP_FORMATTING=1 man 2 pipe > pipe.txt`

+  Use the MANWIDTH environment variable to limit line length.
+  This example makes 80 character line lengths after accounting for the bold and underline overstrikes:

+  `MANWIDTH=80 MAN_KEEP_FORMATTING=1 man pipe > pipe.txt`

 - **curs_terminfo(3x)**
   Functions that can read and write to a console, especially for retrieving machine-specific console codes.